redis/redis-py/README.rst

   <https://github.com/andymccurdy/redis-py/issues/151#issuecomment-1545015>`_
   for details).
 * **SCAN/SSCAN/HSCAN/ZSCAN**: The \*SCAN commands are implemented as they exist in the Redis documentation.
-In addition, each command has an equivilant iterator method.
+In addition, each command has an equivalent iterator method.
 These are purely for convenience so the user doesn't have to keep track of the cursor while iterating.
 Use the scan_iter/sscan_iter/hscan_iter/zscan_iter methods for this behavior.